matthiasvangorp/laravel-amazon-paapi5/README.md

 ## Installation
 1. `composer require sanjayojha/laravel-amazon-paapi5`
-2. Laravel 6.0 or earlier
+2. Laravel 8.0 or later
 3. `php artisan vendor:publish --provider="MatthiasVanGorp\LaravelAmazonPaapi5\LaravelAmazonPaapi5ServiceProvider" --tag="config"` will create a `config/amazon-api-key.php` file.
 4. Add your Amazon access and secret keys into the your `.env` file:
 ```